 I have so much love for this little gadget, a Fitbit, even if it does look like I’m on day release.
 I’d never of thought myself as a goal searcher, but, over recent years and more so since doing Bootcamps and going to the gym, it seems I am.
 I’m that person that moans when asked to do an exercise until they say stop.
 However, put the stopwatch in my hand, or tell me how many reps to do instead, then I’m game.

 I purchased my first Fitbit, which was just a basic pedometer a while ago.
 Though I loved it and the concept, I wanted and needed something more.
 Hello, new flashy Fitbit Alta.

-FitBit currently have a collection of 8 trackers.
+Fitbit currently has a collection of 8 trackers.
 All similar, however all quite different.
 Different in style, size and tracking specifics.
-It basically boils down to what your goal is, you reason for wanting one.
+It basically boils down to what your goal is, your reason for wanting one.
 I’m not going to go into the features of them all, have a look for yourself, but here’s an intro to the Alta:

 - All Day Activity Tracker – tracking steps, distance, calories burned, active minutes, hourly activity and stationary time.

 - A Reminder To Move – a friendly reminder to move each hour.

 - Smart Track – automatically records activity for you so you don’t have to remember to log it.

 - Tap Display – rather than an awkward button to press.